Office Safety Fact Sheet

 Active Shooter Situation

 An active shooter situation is when an individual, or multiple individuals, are engaged in shooting or attempting to shoot people in a confined or populated area.
 If an active shooter is in your area, it is important to know how to respond.
 Call 9-1-1 when it is safe to do so, and provide important information such as the location and number of shooters, number and type of weapons used, potential victims, and an accurate physical description of the location and shooter(s).

 - Know your organization’s emergency and evacuation plan.
 Have a safe route to escape and a plan in mind.

 - Leave all belongings behind.

-- Keep your hands visible so law enforcement do not mistake you for having a weapon.
+- Keep hands visible so law enforcement officers do not mistake you for having a weapon.

 - Hide in a secluded area, out of the shooter(s)’ view.

-- Block the entry to your hiding place by any means necessary.
+- Block the entry to hiding places by any means necessary.
 Use tables, chairs, bookshelves, and other objects to obstruct entrance.
 Lock the doors, and cover any windows.

-- Silence your cell phone and other objects that can make noises.
+- Silence cell phones and other objects that can make noises.

 - Take action only as a last resort and when your life is in imminent danger.

 - Attempt to stop the shooter by any means necessary.

 - Act with physical aggression and/or throw items at the shooter.

 - Remain calm and follow all instructions given.